Mathnerd314/stroscot/docs/Commentary/Tools.rst

 VSCode comes with an extensive protocol for language integration, LSP.
 Other IDEs do support LSP to some extent, but generally not fully and you have to install plugins.
 There's a `specification <https://microsoft.github.io/language-server-protocol/specification>`__.
 As an overview, an LSP server can provide:

-* syntax highlighting (the docs say you have to use TextMate grammars too, but I think LSP alone is actually performant enough)
+* syntax highlighting (the docs say you have to use TextMate grammars too, but from some examples it looks like LSP alone can be performant enough)
 * tooltips
 * autocomplete suggestions
-* navigation outline
+* navigation outline / object browser
 * debugger integration
-* navigate to definition
+* "navigate to definition" command
+* find all references
+* quick information / signature help
 * compiler errors/warnings/fixes
+* rename symbol
-* renaming or refactoring actions
+* refactoring actions - extract method
+* edit and continue
+* execute code snippets (REPL)

+Per `this post <https://rust-analyzer.github.io/blog/2020/07/20/three-architectures-for-responsive-ide.html>`__ a language server serves two goals: quickly processing new edits to source files, while also answering queries quickly.
+There are several potential designs:

+* Map Reduce - split analysis into a relatively simple indexing phase (per file, in parallel), and a separate full analysis phase (global).
+Example: Java, the indexer.
+* Precompiled Headers - declaration before use, all declaration in headers or equivalent interface files, snapshot the compiler's state immediately after imports for each compilation unit.
+* Query-based - all function calls inside the compiler are instrumented to record which other functions were called during their execution.
+The recorded traces are used to implement fine-grained incrementality.
+If after modification the results of all of the dependencies are the same, the old result is reused.
+If a function is re-executed due to a change in dependency, the new result is compared with the old one.
+If despite a different input they are the same, the propagation of invalidation stops.

+As Stroscot is dynamic, only a query-based approach is sufficiently general to work.
+The main drawback is extra complexity and slower performance (fine-grained tracking of dependencies takes time and memory).
+The performance can be alleviated by fine-tuning cache invalidation details and omitting some items from the cache, while the complexity is here to stay.

 Notebooks
 ---------